Mohsinrazaa/All-Machine-Learning-Algorithm/README.md

 set from Kaggle.
 This data set provides information on the Titanic passengers and can be used to predict whether a passenger survived or not.
+## 5. XGBoost

+In this assignment students need to predict whether a person makes over 50K per year or not from classic adult dataset using XGBoost.
+The description of the dataset is as follows:
 ## 6. Random Forest

 In this assignment students will build the random forest model after